Logo Voyage

 McGill's Bus 904 runs hourly from Largs to Paisley, 80 min.

-There isn't a bus station in Paisley, the buses stop on High St and elsewhere.
+No bus station in Paisley, the buses stop on Gauze St, High St and elsewhere.

 Get around

-- Lots of car hire firms are based near Paisley, as they're serving the airport.
-Look for independents that may undercut the on-airport well-known franchises.
+• Lots of car hire firms are based near Paisley, as they serve the airport.
+Look for independents that may undercut the well-known franchises.

 See

-- 2 Sma' Shot Cottages, 15 Shuttle St PA1 2HG, ☏ +44 141 889-1708.
-Apr-Sep: W Sa noon-4PM, F 1-5PM.
+• 3 Sma' Shot Cottages, 15 Shuttle St PA1 2HG, +44 141 889-1708.
+Apr-Sep W Sa noon-4PM, F 1-5PM.
 "Sma' shot" is a reinforcing fine thread in garments, invisible in the finished product.
 These 18th- and 19th-century dwellings housed weavers during the "cottage industry" era, when they were independent artisans who owned and plied their own looms.
 Later came the mills, with powered looms and mass production, and a division into wage-earning labourers and wealthy mill owners that changed society even more than it changed the textiles.
 The three cottages are furnished to different styles across this era.
 (They're not affected by the re-vamp of the main museum.)
 Donation.

-- 3 Thread Mill Museum, Abbey Mill Business Centre, 12 Seedhill Rd PA1 1JS, ☏ +44 141 847-1111.
-W Sa 10AM-4PM.
+• 4 Thread Mill Museum, Abbey Mill Business Centre, 12 Seedhill Rd PA1 1JS, +44 141 847-1111.
+M-F 9AM-5PM, Sa noon-4PM.
 Small museum (not affected by the re-vamp of the main museum) depicts the thread industry in Paisley.
 Park in the Business Centre but register your car immediately with reception.
 Donation.

-- The tondo memorial at the junction of George St A761 and Maxwelton St B775 commemorates the handiwork of Christian Shaw (1685-1737), a weaver who brought Dutch techniques into the area and effectively founded the textile industry in Paisley.
+• Tondo memorial at the junction of George St A761 and Maxwelton St B775 commemorates the handiwork of Christian Shaw (1685-1737), a weaver who brought Dutch techniques into the area and effectively founded the textile industry in Paisley.
 But her fame arose at the age of 11, when she reported a servant for theft of milk, the servant cursed her, and Christian developed mysterious fits.
-She also brought out of her mouth hair, straw, coal, gravel, chicken feathers and cinders.
-She blamed this on the servant, and on others, and still others, till 35 people were arraigned for witchcraft.
+She also brought out of her mouth hair, straw, coal, gravel, chicken feathers and cinders, which she blamed on the servant, and on others, and still others, till 35 people were arraigned for witchcraft.
 Seven were convicted: one hanged himself, the others were hanged then their bodies burned.
 Their remains were buried at these crossroads and a metal horseshoe nailed over to prevent their unclean spirits arising.
-This horseshoe was stolen in the 1970s, as was its replacement, but the modern tondo incorporates a horseshoe.
+That horseshoe was stolen in the 1970s, as was its replacement, but the modern tondo incorporates a horseshoe.

 Do

-[edit]- 1 Paisley Arts Centre is on New Street, with a regular programme of events.
+• 1 Paisley Arts Centre Laigh Kirk, Paisley on Wikipedia is on New Street, with a regular programme of events.
 It's within the former Laigh (low) Church of the town, built 1738.
 Notable ministers were John Witherspoon, who signed the US Declaration of Independence on behalf of New Jersey, and Robert Burns who campaigned for government measures to relieve urban poverty, which by the 19th century was far too great for local effort.
-The Arts Centre building needs a major upgrade and remains closed in Dec 2022.
+The Arts Centre is having a major upgrade and remains closed in 2024.

-- Walking Tours on Wheels, ☏ +44 141 561-8078, +44 7941 784932 (mobile).
-Tours that you can do in a mobility scooter or at zimmer-like pace, taking in some of the town's sites of historical interest.
+• Walking Tours on Wheels are tours you can do in a mobility scooter or at zimmer-like pace, taking in some of the town's sites of historical interest.
 It's all a voluntary effort as-and-when, so enquire ahead to see what's on, but Saturday mornings are the usual time, starting from the abbey.
 Expect some banter if you roll up on a Segway.

 Learn